ss0832/BiasPotPy/README.md

  - numpy
  - matplotlib
  - scipy
- - tblite (If you use extended tight binding method, this module is required.)
+ - tblite (If you use extended tight binding (xTB) method, this module is required.)
  - pytorch (for calculating derivatives)
 ## References